DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

 ### Parts Description
 - **Code:** Equivalent to the HID report ID.
 Represented by 1 byte it tells to the device what operation needs to be performed.

 - **Structure:** The data structure that is sended can be 32 or 64 bytes size (this size are defined to provide a default standard).

-- **ACK:** In case of the DSRemapper sending data to the Device, it waits the ACK to prevent overwelming the device with data.
+- **ACK:** In case of the DSRemapper sending data to the Device, it waits the ACK (or a defined timeout, if the ACK is never received) to prevent overwelming the device with data.
 In case of Arduino boards the Serial Port generates an interrupt, which can block the microcontroller and preventing it from read all the message from the buffer.

 ## Currently Defined Codes